Yanomami humanitarian crisis: Communications

 A Brasil de Fato report in February 2023 revealed illegal miners operating in the Yanomami territory had access to Starlink's internet via highly inflated prices in the black market, after Starlink announced in May 2022 it was expanding its coverage to the Amazon region in a project with the Bolsonaro government that aimed to connect among other things 19,000 Brazilian schools in rural areas.
 As of September 2022, however, only 3 schools in the region had been covered by the Starlink's internet service, while its equipment had been traded among illegal miners since November 2022, with the first Yanomami community only receiving it in late January 2023.
-Despite Starlink banned devices resales, the company did not contact Brazilian authorities to suspend its service for miners or take any legal action against them.
+Despite Starlink's ban on device resales, the company did not contact Brazilian authorities to suspend its service for miners or take any legal action against them.

-Internet devices of American company Viasat had also been sold in the black market in the region, and local indigenous leaders said internet access crucially enabled illegal miners to scale up their "productivity".
+Internet devices of American company Viasat had also been sold in the black market in the region, and local indigenous leaders said internet access crucially enabled illegal miners to scale up their activities.

 Health complications

-Medical officials working in the Roraima state where the Yanomami reservation is located have noted a "total lack of proper medical care in the region" adding that malaria-infected indigenous patients have rapidly evolved into severe liver damage after being infected and going untreated multiple times by protozoan Plasmodium falciparum, one of the four species capable of causing malaria in humans.
-Onchocerciasis, a parasitic disease linked to extreme poverty, has been eradicated in all the Brazilian territory but the Yanomami reservation, where it still represents a disease burden.
+Medical officials working in the Roraima state where the Yanomami reservation is located have noted a "total lack of proper medical care in the region" adding that malaria-infected indigenous patients have rapidly evolved into severe liver damage after multiple untreated infections by Plasmodium falciparum, one of the four species of protozoa capable of causing malaria in humans.
+Onchocerciasis, a parasitic disease linked to extreme poverty, has been eradicated in the entire Brazilian territory except for the Yanomami reservation, where it still represents a disease burden.

 Sexual abuse, rape and illegal adoptions

-A report published by Instituto Socioambiental and co-authored by the Hutukara Yanomami and the Wanasseduume Ye'kwana indigenous associations showed testimonies by indigenous women who said illegal miners offered them food or gold in exchange of sex with them and/or their children.
-Three teenagers aged 13 year-old reportedly died after being raped by illegal miners in 2020.
+A report published by Instituto Socioambiental and co-authored by the Hutukara Yanomami and the Wanasseduume Ye'kwana indigenous associations showed testimonies by indigenous women who said illegal miners offered them food or gold in exchange for sex with them and/or their children.
+Three 13-year-olds reportedly died after being raped by illegal miners in 2020.
 Sexually transmitted infections have also been reported among Yanomami people.
 Additionally, the federal government opened probes into reports of illegal adoptions and systemic sexual abuse against Yanomami children.
-As of February 2023, at least 30 girls and teenagers got pregnant due to rapes by miners, according to reports from an indigenous association.
+As of February 2023, at least 30 girls and teenagers are pregnant due to rapes by miners, according to reports from an indigenous association.